grncdr/node-any-db/README.md

 ## API extensions

-The connections and queries this package creates here are monkey-patched versions of the ones created by `require('mysql')`, so any methods that `mysql` supports beyond those specified by Any-DB are also available to you.
+The connections and queries this package creates inherit from the constructor functions in `require('mysql')`, so any methods that `mysql` supports beyond those [specified by Any-DB][Connection] are also available to you.

 Keep in mind that these methods will *not* necessarily work with other backends.

 ## Install